 - Adaptation Distillation

-- Adaptation Dye Job: Anime Dean has black hair.
-Fangirls have been known to argue over whether Live Action Dean's hair is brown or blond, but they can probably agree it's not black.
-For that matter, he has brown eyes instead of green.
+- Dean has black hair.
+Fangirls have been known to argue over whether Live-Action Dean's hair is brown or blond, but they can probably agree it's not black.
+For that matter, he now has brown eyes instead of green.

 - Likewise, Jess's hair color went from blonde to a reddish-brown.

-- Lily now has short brown hair instead of long and blonde.
+- Lily now has short brown hair instead of long blonde hair.

 - All Just a Dream: Jess's reaction to being attacked by a spirit trying to kill her.